muriukialex/comapp-server/README.md

 # comapp-server

+### Description
-## Backend for a `clients & projects` project with the implementations below
+Backend for a `clients & projects` project with the implementations below

-### Client
   - Create a client
   - Update client info
   - Delete client info

-### Project
   - Create a project
   - Update project info
   - Delete project info

-Technologies used
+### Technologies

 #### [Express](https://expressjs.com/)
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications
 Responsible for serving the server